th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/manual/setup-software.md

 ### Set Default Audio Device
 {: .no_toc }
-Next you need to edit the file `/etc/asound.conf` to make the Respeaker as your default audio device.
+Next you need to edit the file `/etc/asound.conf` to make the ReSpeaker as your default audio device.

 Use nano or any editor: `sudo nano /etc/asound.conf`